 “Advocacy provides you with the support and help when you need it most”

-During the period of the Coronavirus Outbreak, we would like to reassure you that our Independent Advocates will continue to:
+During the period of the Covid 19 pandemic, we would like to reassure you that our Independent Advocates will continue to:

-- Listen to you Support you to get your voice heard
+- Support you to get your voice heard

 - Help you to make informed choices